fzimmermann89/sacla_2023kuschel/README.md

     Here are some wrapper functions to get the latest run, time of runs, tags, detector images, daq-data, etc.

   Of special interest are
-    - Detector: A Wrapper Object for Imaging Detector
+    - Detector: A Wrapper Object for Imaging Detector.
+Applies ADU to EV conversion, correction by latest (prepared) dark, optional lazy loading of images etc.
     - DBReader: A Wrapper for reading DAQ data such as motor positions, shutter etc.
     - Run: An object representing a particular run with some imaging detectors and important information from the database.
 Gets the information defined in the exp_config as input
     A run is iterable and indexable to get the information for a single "Shot"